Quantitative Finance Program at State University of New York, Stony Brook

 It takes about 2-3 years of employment to pay back the education costs.

-Relatively Low Cost: For the SBU MS degree, a student needs 36 credits, at a total tuition cost of $42,647 (in 2019), which is a savings of about 70% when comparing to other masters programs in the nearby New York City (90 minutes away by train).
-For more information on tuition costs, see,
+Relatively Low Cost: For the SBU MS degree, a student needs 36 credits, in 2023 at a total tuition cost of $47,304 (out-of-state) and $27,534 (in-state), which is a savings of about 70% out-of-state tuition when comparing to other masters programs in the nearby New York City (90 minutes away by train).
+For more information on tuition costs, see, https://www.stonybrook.edu/commcms/sfs/

 See also the Frequently Asked Questions (FAQ) web page of QF AMS,

 Affordable Housing: Furthermore, housing is relatively inexpensive at SBU, compared to Manhattan in New York City.
-The on-campus housing cost ranges from $500 to $1,500 per month (in 2019); for reference, see,
+The on-campus housing cost for any typical student was $13,296 per year in 2022 – 2023, and the price of a typical meal plan was $2,662 per semester; for reference, see,

 Safe and Convenient Location & Friendly Environment: SBU is on Long Island, NY, about 50 miles east of the Manhattan financial center in NY City.
 The Long Island Rail Road links Stony Brook to Penn Station in Manhattan, and other locations.
 Stony Brook is the home of the prominent Renaissance Technologies hedge fund, see, https://en.wikipedia.org/wiki/Renaissance_Technologies